Ere Perez have gradually re-vamped their products and I was so glad to see that they released an eyeshadow palette.

 Ere Perez do not have an organic certification, but they do have Cruelty Free, Vegan and Non GMO certifications.
 These eyeshadows expire 12 months after opening.
 The palette costs $40.00 AUS for 6g and then you can refill the individual pans for $15.00 AUD each.

 Each compact is sleek, with a clasp opening and closing, mirror and 6 pans of eyeshadow.
 A great feature is that each pan is attached by a magnet and you can replace all shades.
 They’re not available yet, but the company says the shades will be available individually so you can create your own palette.

-They all feel quite smooth to the touch.
+They all feel quite smooth to the touch and are unscented.
 Different shades have different amount of powder kick back, the worst being the matte shades.
 Aylin and Vicky are the hardest to pick up.
 They have a problem where you can dig into the pans but only a tiny amount is picked up on the brush.